-Houston Employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent employees who have been victimized in the work place.
+Houston Employment lawyers Robert J. Wiley, and Kalandra N. Wheeler represent employees who have been victimized in the work place.
 The creation of a hostile work environment is prohibited by the Texas Commission on Human Rights Act which prohibits employment practices that discriminate against individuals on the basis of sex, pregnancy, childbirth, or related medical conditions.

 What is workplace harassment?
 Work place harassment is any form of employment discrimination that violates Title VII of the Civil Rights Act of 1964.
 Harassment is unwelcomed conduct that is based on race, color, religion, sex (including pregnancy) national origin, age, disability or genetic information.
 Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.